MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reporting-options-overview.md

 # Analyzing, pivoting, and sharing data in Business Central

-[!INCLUDE [prod_short](includes/prod_short.md)] comes with three options to provide reporting on data: reports based on report objects in AL, reports based on Power BI, and reports based on Excel.
+[!INCLUDE [prod_short](includes/prod_short.md)] comes with different options for providing reporting on data.
 Each of these methods has its own advantages and disadvantages, depending on the type of data analysis and the role of the user.
 In this article, we introduce these three methods and how they can be used differently in an organization.

 ## Report objects in Business Central